netdata/netdata/collectors/systemd-journal.plugin/README.md

 #### Configuring journal clients to push their logs to the server

-On the clients you want to centralize their logs, install `systemd-journal-remote`, configure `systemd-journal-upload`, enable it and start it with `systemctl`.
+In this section we will configure the clients/hosts to push their journal logs into the centralization server.
+You will install `systemd-journal-remote`, configure `systemd-journal-upload` (with or without SSL), enable and start it.

 1. Install the `systemd-journal-remote` it run: